These instructions apply to the Alfa Romeo Giulia Mk1 (952) 2016-Present.

-If the tyre-pressure warning has come on in your Alfa Romeo Giulia (2016–present) after you’ve adjusted the pressures or changed a wheel, the Giulia uses an indirect system — there’s no sensor in each wheel, so you reset it by storing the new pressures and driving.
-Here’s how.
+If the tyre-pressure warning has come on in your Alfa Romeo Giulia (2016–present) after you’ve adjusted the pressures or changed a wheel, it is the system flagging that the tyres no longer match its stored reference.
+The Giulia uses an indirect monitor — there’s no sensor inside each wheel — so you clear it by setting the correct pressures, telling the car they are right, and driving to let it relearn.
+It’s a normal alert rather than a fault, and it often appears after cold weather or a top-up simply because the baseline is now out of date.

 How the Giulia’s System Works